A.A. Business Administration - Associate Degree

 The Business Administration Degree program from MTI College in Sacramento provides students with business training in general administrative skills as well as a diversified background in business management principles.

-The business management degree program is comprised of two parts divided over two years.
-The first year concentrates on general knowledge and computer skills.
-It also provides the foundation for a chosen emphasis that will enhance the student’s skills in business administration.
+MTI’s Business Administration Degree program is comprised of two parts, each divided over two years.
+The first year focuses on laying a foundation of general knowledge and computer skills, with courses that emphasize on enhancing the student’s skills in business administration.

 The second year introduces the specific business administration courses that are the core of the degree.
 Students must successfully complete first-year requirements before attempting the second-year courses.

 The focus of the Business Administration Degree program is to provide the education and the skills necessary for employment in the field of general business administration within small or midsize companies.
 The program trains students on how to perform a variety of tasks associated with administration of business entities.